oscbco/ansible-create-database-and-users/README.md

 Role Variables
 --------------

-userdba: The owner of the application database
+userdba: The owner of the database
+userweb: The service account for the application
 db: The name of the database
-postgresql_version: This version is used to find the pg_hba.conf file
-userdba_password: The password for the dba

 Dependencies
 ------------